MathildaBoullenger/MiniProject2/README.md

 There is unused code for 'running' distance and also a hook that captures the start time fot the implementation of future features.

+Credits:
+We used Express for the backend
+React for thr frontend
+MUI as a CDN